The Best Brokerage Accounts for Online Stock Trading Singapore 2026

 When you decide to buy or sell an investment product, you'll use your online brokerage account to place an order.
 The brokerage then executes that order on the stock exchange, acting as the intermediary between you and the market.
 For this service, they charge a fee or commission, which can vary depending on the broker and the type of transaction.

-Unlike a Central Depository (CDP) account, which is where your Singapore shares are held electronically, you can open multiple brokerage accounts with different firms.
+Unlike a Central Depository (CDP) account, which holds your Singapore shares electronically, you can open multiple brokerage accounts with different firms.
 This allows you to take advantage of various platforms, fees, and investment options.

-When you open an online brokerage account in Singapore, you'll typically have two main choices: CDP-linked accounts and custodian accounts.
-Understanding the differences between these account types is crucial for making the right decision for your investment needs.
+When you open an online brokerage account in Singapore, you’ll typically have two main choices: CDP-linked accounts and custodian accounts.
+Understanding how these account types work — and how their fees can impact your returns — is crucial before you start investing.

 CDP-linked accounts

-As the name suggests, a CDP-linked account is directly connected to your Central Depository (CDP) account – the electronic register where your Singapore shares are held.
-When you buy Singapore stocks through a CDP-linked account, the shares are directly deposited into your CDP account under your name, giving you direct ownership of the shares.
+As the name suggests, a CDP-linked account is directly connected to your Central Depository (CDP) account.
+When you buy Singapore stocks through a CDP-linked brokerage account, the shares are deposited directly into your CDP account under your name.
+This gives you direct ownership of the shares, even if you change brokers later.

 CDP-linked accounts are generally preferred by investors who: